jenilsavani9/jenilsavani9/README.md

 #### Focused on building tools that remove friction and reveal intent.

-Building Secrin — a high-context RAG engine for developers.<br>
+Building Secrin, a high-context RAG engine for developers.<br>
 Currently chasing systems that think, code that explains itself, and tools that *don’t get in the way*.

 ---

-- 🚀 Working on: `Secrin` — A developer context engine powered by Git + Docs + Tickets + AI.
+- 🚀 Working on: `Secrin`, A developer context engine powered by Git + Docs + Tickets + AI.
 - 🧠 Exploring: system design, local-first tools, AI memory, graph-based knowledge models
 - ⚒️ Daily stack: `.ts`, `.js`, `.py`, `.sql`, `.md`, `.json`, `.sh`
 - 🕸️ Fan of modular systems, Swiss design principles, and calm infrastructure